 You have two options.

-You can perform a security audit, fix what you find, and then take on the ongoing responsibility for maintaining that security posture—keeping plugins up to date, monitoring for new vulnerabilities, responding to incidents, and managing backups.
+You can work through the checklist above, fix what you find, and then take on the ongoing responsibility for maintaining that security posture - keeping plugins up to date, monitoring for new vulnerabilities, responding to incidents, and managing backups.

 Or you can move to infrastructure where all of that is already handled, where security isn't something you audit periodically but something that's built into every layer of how your site operates, where a team of WordPress specialists is watching your site around the clock, not just sending you alerts but actually responding to threats.

-View our security-included hosting plans starting at $35/month, or schedule a free consultation to discuss your specific security concerns.
+View our security-included hosting plans starting at $99/month, or schedule a free consultation to discuss your specific security concerns.

 Your website supports your organization's mission.
 It shouldn't keep you up at night.